maxmindlin/telegraf-rust/README.md

   service_address = "tcp://localhost:8094"
 ```

 All usage will start by creating a socket connection via a `Client`.
 This supports multiple connection protocols - which one you use will be determined by how your Telegraf `input.socket_listener` configuration is setup.
-Telegraf-rust supports both `TCP` and `UDP` socket connections.

 Once a client is setup there are multiple different ways to write points: